eatoin5hrdlu/PACE/README.md

 and Sample Collector control and Web interface.

-SWI-Prolog based web server, GUI, and Turbidostat control software is written mostly in Prolog with some Python (e.g. pySerial, for a portable serial interface to Arduino) and HTML.
+SWI-Prolog based web server, GUI, and Turbidostat control software is written mostly in Prolog/Xpce with some Python (e.g. pySerial, for a portable serial interface to Arduino) and HTML.

 Running PACE on a Linux or Windows machine provides an interface